gengyuncong/Supercoiling/README.md

 # 3. Running the simulation

-Given a specific model, the following steps need to be done:
+Given a specific model file in sbml, the following steps need to be done:

- 1) convert the model file in smbl format (say, "myfile.sbml") to binary format (say, "myfile.lm"):
+ 1) convert the model file from smbl format (say, "myfile.sbml") to binary format (say, "myfile.lm"):

 `./lm_sbml_import myfile.lm myfile.sbml`